JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 Now that you know the basics, you’re ready to become an expert.
 Here are some resources for going deeper:

 * Learn Python online through an interactive step-by-step tutorial (without any download) at http://www.learnpython.org/
-* Ready to download Python and run it directly on your computer?
-You can download the full Python language for Windows, Mac, or Linux from http://www.python.org/getit/
 * Feeling like a challenge?
 Try http://learnpythonthehardway.org/!
 Just kidding, it's actually quite an easy way to learn Python, a really good way to start if you're new to programming.
 * Tons of more learning resources for Python here: http://wiki.python.org/moin/BeginnersGuide/Programmers
 * The documentation for the `turtle` module that we will be using can be found here: http://docs.python.org/3/library/turtle.html